ajay100/mdwguide/Host/Guide/Challenge1/readme.md

 2. Create BCP Scripts for each dimension, staging and fact table.
 Those DDL scripts where you modified the columns will require you to define the columns to extract
 3. Execute BCP scripts as a batch file.
 Place file in the same diretory as the flat files and open a command prompt and go to this directoy.
 Run the batch file
 4. Create BCP Scripts to import the data in Azure Synapse Analytics.
 Due to low data volume there is no need to first migrate them to Azure
-5. Review Data Skew of Distributed Tables to see if your distribution keys are accurate [Reference document](https://github.com/rgl/azure-content/blob/master/articles/sql-data-warehouse/sql-data-warehouse-manage-distributed-data-skew.md)

-### SSIS Job
+### Azure Data Factory SSIS Runtime

-Data movement in first lab will be execution of Daily.ETL.ispac job in Azure Data Factory SSIS Runtime.
-This lab will reuse data pipelines to minimize migration costs.
-As data volumes increase, these jobs will need to leverage a MPP platform like Databricks, Synapse, HDInsight to transform the data at scale.
-This will be done in a future lab.
-Setup your SSIS job following these instructions.
+1. Setup your SSIS job following these instructions.
 [Reference document](https://docs.microsoft.com/en-us/sql/integration-services/lift-shift/ssis-azure-deploy-run-monitor-tutorial?view=sql-server-ver15)

-1. Open SSIS package and change Source and Destination database connections.
-Change the login from Windows Auth to SQL Auth
-2. Update each mapping that required DDL changes.
-3. Unit test the jobs in SSDT before deploying them to SSIS Runtime to ensure no errors

-## LOAD DATA
+1. Update Configuration Settings in SSIS package for source and target[Reference Document](https://docs.microsoft.com/en-us/sql/integration-services/lift-shift/ssis-azure-deploy-run-monitor-tutorial?view=sql-server-ver15)
+1. Execute DailyETL Package and monitor it for success
+1. Review Data Skew of Distributed Tables to see if your distribution keys are accurate [Reference document](https://github.com/rgl/azure-content/blob/master/articles/sql-data-warehouse/sql-data-warehouse-manage-distributed-data-skew.md)

 Congratulations!!!
 The migration is complete.
 Run your SSIS jobs to load data from OLTP to OLAP data warehouse.
 You might want to create a load control table to setup incremental loads.
 This will validate you've completed all steps successfully.
 Compare the results of the WWI OLAP database vs. the one you've migrated into Azure Synapse Analytics.